'Tonight Show Starring Johnny Carson': THR's 1992 Farewell Episode Review

-On Oct.
-23, 1925, legendary late-night entertainer Johnny Carson was born.
-He was just 36 when he took the reins of Tonight from host Jack Paar in 1962, but Carson went on to hold that post for 30 years.
+On May 22, 1992, NBC aired the farewell episode for Johnny Carson's Tonight Show.
+The host was just 36 when he took the reins of Tonight from host Jack Paar in 1962, but Carson went on to hold that post for 30 years.
 While there's been a few individuals sitting behind The Tonight Show desk since — namely, Jay Leno, Conan O'Brien and current host Jimmy Fallon — nobody's been able to take the place of Carson.
-On May 22, 1992, NBC aired his farewell episode, and in The Hollywood Reporter's review at the time, Laurence Vittes took a fond look at one of the most iconic episodes in television history.
-Read the full review below.
+In The Hollywood Reporter's review at the time, Laurence Vittes took a fond look at one of the most iconic episodes in television history.
+The full review is below.

 On Friday night, Johnny Carson emerged from the famous curtains for his last The Tonight Show Starring Johnny Carson monologue.
 Sixty minutes later, after a gentle, retrospective evening, he was gone forever from a spotlight that had shone on him weeknightly for nearly 30 years.